startrekthefleet/fleet-workspace-image/README.md

-# Artifactory Workspace (Kasm Image)
+# Fleet Workspace (Kasm Image)

 ## Introduction

-This repo provides an Immutable-Infrastructure-as-Code (IIaC) workspace for generating artifacts based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
+This repo provides an Immutable-Infrastructure-as-Code (IIaC) workspace for Star Trek: The Fleet (costuming fan group) based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
 The workspace is configured with the following software:

 - Node JS Tools
     - nodejs v17.9.0